-Today’s reader review is from my friend Steven, a Hilton fan and frequent traveller.
-The trip was a couple of months ago so some Covid protocols may have changed.
+Today’s reader review is about the Conrad Istanbul Bosphorus hotel from my friend Steven, a Hilton fan and frequent traveller.

 I fell in love with Istanbul back in 2018 when I visited for the first time, and since then I’ve been eager to return, so when I spotted a great Club Europe deal on BA, I was there.
 Having stayed at the Conrad London St James a few times, I was immediately drawn to the Conrad Bosphorus, it was well-reviewed and at a great price for a luxury hotel.